What is Recruitment Marketing? - Complete Guide

 Below are the ten (10) best practices for recruiting via social media that help you to attract active as well as passive candidates.

-Due to the digital revolution, Millennials and Generation Z seek information online, so creating a strong online presence that speaks to the company's mission and values is essential.
+Due to the digital revolution, Millennials and Generation Z seek information online, so creating a strong online reputation that speaks to the company's mission and values is essential.
 Don't only offer facts because millennials love emotional connection.

 Embrace showing what your company stands for through powerful storytelling.
 Demonstrate that your employees don't have to choose between ethics and beliefs, and showcase that everyone is welcome.

 Besides, use social media to establish your company culture as the authority in the field and be consistent - let one message flow through all your values.
 Enhance brand value with the help of social recruiting .

 Although it's beneficial to be open to everyone, if you want to take your recruitment strategy to the next level, you ought to target the right people.
 Therefore, ensure that all your social media profiles are industry-specific and work on developing connections with leaders in your field.